Download Model

 - If not cached, it fetches

-parsers.jsonfrom GitHub releases to find the correct download URL for the current platform. - The binary is downloaded and written to the cache directory.
+parsers.jsonfrom GitHub releases to find the correct download URL for the current platform. - The binary downloads and writes to the cache directory.

-dlopen/LoadLibraryand the parser symbol is resolved. - On subsequent calls, the cached binary is used directly — no network access.
+dlopen/LoadLibraryand resolves the parser symbol. - On later calls, the cached binary serves directly — no network access.

 Cache Directory¶